realDerekTan/realDerekTan/README.md

 Purpose: to create software that solves the problems of others and change the world

 ### 🔭 I’m currently working on
-- **Wavecheck** - a social chatting platform where you can find and meet new friends
+- **Wavecheck** - a social voice chatting platform to find and meet new friends

 ### 📫 Get In Touch:
 <!-- Email and Personal Website -->